The content is accurate at the time of publication and is subject to change.

 - High APRs - it is best not to carry a balance from month to month on a secured card because of the high interest rates

 A secured card may be your only option though for getting a credit card and rebuilding your credit.
-Your initial deposit is usually refundable, and there are secured cards with fair fee schedules and good customer service.
+Your initial deposit is usually refundable, and there are secured cards with fairly fee schedules and good customer service.
 Just make sure you do your research to find the one that is right for you.
+For example, the OpenSky® Secured Visa® Credit Card will refund your deposit when you pay off the card and close it (provided the deposit hasn't been used).
+The card also reports credit activity to all three major credit bureaus allowing you to build your credit quickly.

 If you are trying to build a good credit history, make sure the secured card you plan to apply for reports to credit bureaus.
 And check to make sure the issuer will refund your deposit when you close your account.